Driver's license: Asia

 A Hong Kong Driving Licence carries the same number as the holder's ID card, but has no photograph.
 As such, it is not a legal document for proof of age for purchase of alcohol.
 Upon control, both must be presented.
 Plans to make the newly phased in Smart ID contain driver licensing information have been shelved.

 Similarly, the Saudi Arabian government require all drivers to carry an ID card in addition to a driving permit and present them whenever requested.
 In Saudi Arabia using a permit instead is only permitted if the request is made for on-site inspection/identification purposes, especially at checkpoints.
 Expatriates may be requested to present their visas as well.

-In Japan, South Korea, and Singapore, driving permit cards are widely used as identification.
+In India, Japan, South Korea, and Singapore, driving permit cards are widely used as identification.

 Europe

 Many European countries require drivers to produce their permit on demand when driving.
 Some European countries require adults to carry proof of identity at all times, but a driving permit is not valid for identification in every European country.

-In the United Kingdom most drivers are not required to carry their "Driving Licence".
+In the United Kingdom, most drivers are not required to carry their "Driving Licence".
 A driver may be required by a constable or vehicle examiner to produce this, but may provide it at a specified police station within seven days; the police issue a form for this purpose.

-In Denmark, Finland, Norway, Spain and Sweden, the driving permit number is listed along with the bearer's national identification number.
+In Denmark, Finland, Iceland, Norway, Spain and Sweden, the driving permit number is listed along with the bearer's national identification number.
 Banks and public authorities use the same number for customer databases, making the permit fully useful for identification purposes.